Digital Virgo Group: Digital Virgo, a Leading Global Mobile Entertainment and Commerce Network Partnered With the World's Largest Telco Companies, Will Go Public via Business Combination With Goal Acquisitions Corp.

 Digital Virgo sees a strong and growing global customer market demand for its mobile media, sports, entertainment, gaming, commerce, finance, and much more and anticipates that North American customers will be excited by the seamless, simple, and secure "one destination platform".
 Digital Virgo will provide a new content distribution channel at a time when the shift of media content consumption to mobile is accelerating.
 Digital Virgo's platform gives merchants access to previously unreachable audiences.
 It also reduces customer acquisition costs and allows telcos to develop direct merchant connections and build greater customer loyalty.

 Digital Virgo has been consistently profitable for the last seven years.
-The company has a proven track record of success in all economic environments, with revenue and adjusted EBITDA expected to grow from 2021-2022E 12% and 15%, respectively.
+The company has a proven track record of success in all economic environments, with 2022E gross revenue and adjusted EBITDA expected to grow to 436 million euros (12% YoY growth) and 46 million euros (15% YoY growth), respectively.
 Building on its more than 2 billion connected users and 9 billion yearly transactions managed worldwide, Digital Virgo today operates in 40+ countries with offices in 28 countries.
 Digital Virgo will pursue its significant expansion opportunity in the U.S. among customers who prefer the one platform approach as well as the simplicity of Digital Virgo's direct carrier billing (DCB), in addition to unbanked or underbanked customers too often left behind.

 Digital Virgo partners with the world's largest telecommunications companies, or "telcos", with 150 telco operators and 300 merchant contracts worldwide.
 Digital Virgo offers telco customers media, sports, entertainment, gaming, and other content, payable via their phone bill.
 Digital Virgo's integration into carrier systems and its proprietary customer acquisition engine is a significant technology advantage, enabling precise user targeting and low marketing costs.
 Digital Virgo believes that its trusted carrier relationships, the majority of which it has partnered with for 10+ years, create a barrier to entry.